Desert warfare: Water scarcity

 Lack of water and extreme heat can also cause complications in engaging in desert warfare.
 Military personnel consume much higher quantities of water in the desert from perspiration and so troop movements are often limited by water carrying capacity.
 The scarcity of water may lead to bases moving from one position to another to look for a water source.

 Harassing supply lines

-In the context of guerilla warfare, the wide expanses of deserts can make it more difficilt for large forces to defend their supply lines.
+In the context of guerilla warfare, the wide expanses of deserts can make it more difficult for large forces to defend their supply lines.
 Guerilla forces can use ambushes to their advantage and make their adversary deploy forces to protect railways or other infrastructure at great cost.
-That tactic was successfully used by T.E.
-Lawrence during the Arab Revolt against the Ottoman Empire.
+That tactic was successfully used by T. E. Lawrence during the Arab Revolt against the Ottoman Empire.

 Health effects

 Body temperature

 In desert warfare, an individual's body temperature can reach unusual highs causing fever-like weakness and dehydration.